top of page

 Most founder bottlenecks are not about vision or leadership.
 They come from repetition, unclear processes, and knowledge that lives in one person's head.

-Think about where your time goes:
+Think about where your time actually goes:

 • Answering the same questions again and again